harvardinformatics/nextflow-workshop/docs/run/1_running_nextflow_locally.md

 ├── .command.run
 ├── .command.sh
 ├── .exitcode
+├── sample1.lines
-└── Hello-output.txt
+└── sample1.txt -> /path/to/nextflow_workshop/run/01-nextflow-simple/data/sample1.txt
 ```

 The files that begin with `.` are all helper or log files.
-The other files are the output files of the process.
-Occastionally you will also see input files that were staged for this process.
+The `sample1.lines` file is the output file of the process.
+You can also see input files that were staged for this process.
 Staged in this case means that the input files were symlinked to this directory so that the process can access them.
+So the `sample1.txt` file is a symlink to the actual input file in the `data` directory.

 Let's go over each of these dot files and what they contain: